 - Nomination is submitted during the student’s last year of high school.

 - Student is registered with one of the following special education codes (41, 43, 44 or 52) at the time of school completion.
-Registrations with other special education codes can also considered and will be reviewed by Learner Services.
+Registrations with other special education codes can also be considered and will be reviewed by the Learner Services Branch.

 How to Nominate a Student